ntoll/ntoll.github.io/posts/why-computers-3.md

 ![And circuit](/images/and_circuit.png)

-The two switches are labelled "A" and "B" because they represent the propositions "A" and "B".
+The two switches are labelled to show how they represent the propositions "A" and "B".
 Because of the **consecutive** arrangement of the switches, the states of the switches and the resulting behaviour of the bulb match the truth table for "and": if both switches are on, then the bulb is on (representing "true"), othewise, in all other combination of switch states, the bulb is off (representing "false").

 Here's the diagram for the "or" circuit: